hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

     | "windows-amd64"
     | "linux-amd64";
   /**
-   * The URI of the binary file.
+   * The URI of the CLI plugin archive, it should be in tar format.
    This should be a URL from which the binary can be downloaded,
    * without any authentication.
    */
   uri: string;
   /**
    * The SHA256 hash of the binary file.
    This is used to verify the integrity of the downloaded binary.
    */
   sha256: string;
   /**
    * The name of the binary file.
 This is the name of the binary file that will be placed in the bin directory.
    */
   bin: string;

-  files: FilePath[];
 };

 export type FilePath = {